 - Heating, electricity and logs included

-- Cot, high chair and stair gate provided on request.
+- Cot, high chair and stair gate provided.
 Please bring your own cot linen.

 - No pets or smoking inside.

 - Wifi available

 - Bike washing facility and lockable shed for secure storage

 - The owners make their own Welsh Lamb burgers which you are welcome to try.

 - If you would like to bring more family or friends along, there is also another 5 star holiday cottage (Ysgubor y Waun) for 6 on site.

 - 5 Bedrooms